OliverCullimore/geo-energy-data/README.md

 # geo Energy Data

-A Go application that periodically retrieves energy data from the geotogether.com API and stores it in an InfluxDB database.
+A Go application that periodically retrieves energy data from the geotogether.com API and stores it in an InfluxDB 2.0 database.

 ## Prerequisites

 * A geo smart meter display with a [WiFi module](https://www.geotogether.com/consumer/product/wifi-module/) installed and have set up an account in the geo Home app and linked your smart meter display to your account.

-* An InfluxDB database server with a bucket and access token set up to use for this application.
+* An [InfluxDB OSS 2.0](https://docs.influxdata.com/influxdb/v2.0/install/) database server with a bucket and access token set up to use for this application (other versions of InfluxDB may work, but are not tested).

 ## Usage